Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Quantum Entropy and Entanglement of the Harmonic Oscillators in NCPS

-Now let us consider the quantum entropy and entanglement of the harmonic oscillators in $4D$ noncommutative phase space.
+Now, let us consider the quantum entropy and entanglement of the harmonic oscillators in $4D$ noncommutative phase space.
 For a bipartite system, one may use the entanglement entropy, namely, the entropy of one of its reduced states to measure the entanglement of the system.
-So for the ground state of the harmonic oscillators (\ref{H0}), its entanglement entropy is just the entropy of the reduced states (\ref{w01}) or (\ref{w02}).

 We will use the quantum R\'{e}nyi entropy to quantify the entanglement of the harmonic oscillators in the present work.
-In $4D$ noncommutative phase space, the quantum R\'{e}nyi entropy can be defined by the Wigner functions as follow (see Appendix \hyperlink{apa}{A} for more details),
+In $4D$ noncommutative phase space, the quantum R\'{e}nyi entropy can be defined by the Wigner functions as follow (see Appendix \ref{apa} for more details),

 where $\alpha$ is a positive real parameter, and $W^n_{*}$ is the $n$-th $*-$power of the Wigner function $W$.

-Since there are the orthogonality relations for the pure state Wigner functions such as (\ref{or}), the quantum R\'{e}nyi entropy of pure states equals zero in noncommutative phase space, e.g., $S_\alpha(W_{mn})=0$.
-This is just the same as the von Neumann entropy.
+In this work, we only consider the cases for $\alpha$ being positive integers.
+Since there are the orthogonality relations for the pure state Wigner functions such as (\ref{or}), the quantum R\'{e}nyi entropy of pure states equals zero in noncommutative phase space, e.g. $S_\alpha(W_{n_1n_2})=0$.
+This is just the same as the von Neumann entropy in normal commutative space.

 For simplicity, we only consider the entanglement entropy of the ground state of the harmonic oscillators in NCPS.
-Since the total entropy of the ground state of the $2D$ harmonic oscillators in NCPS is zero, $S_\alpha(W_{00})=0$, the entanglement entropy $E_\alpha(W_{00})$ of the harmonic oscillators is just the entropy of the reduced states (\ref{w01}) or (\ref{w02}),

-First, let us consider the cases of positive integers $\alpha\geqslant 2$.
-Using the $*-$product (\ref{star}), and after some straightforward calculations, one can obtain the following relation,
+The corresponding Wigner function is

+Obviously, this Wigner function is always positive.
+The Wigner functions of the reduced states are